jonathanhogg/flitter/docs/tutorial.md

 `color=1` attribute then it wouldn't have appeared at all, as the default drawing color is black.
 None of the drawing context introduced by the `!group` node is retained outside of it.

+!["Hello World!" written in white with a slight red shadow and "Figure 1" small in the top-left corner](tutorial_images/tutorial3.jpg)

 An important lesson to learn from this tiny example is that both block structure (this is *in* that) and context (like origin and paint color) are managed